 What is a clinical trial?

 A clinical trial is a research study in human volunteers intended to answer particular health questions.
 Clinical trials at the Clinical Research of South Florida are conducted to develop new medications or treatments that can improve health.
-After a medication or treatment is found to be safe and effective, it may be approved by the FDA and then, it will be available for population.
+After a medication or treatment is found to be safe and effective, it may be approved by the FDA and then, it will be available for the population.